Adobe Commerce 2.3.7 offers significant platform upgrades, 40 security enhancements, and 10 functional fixes for the core product.

 This release includes 40 security fixes and platform security improvements.
 The copy-to-clipboard feature has also been disabled for all storefront credit card fields.

-Starting with the release of Magento Commerce 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
-This allows users of Magento Commerce to more easily identify unaddressed vulnerabilities in their deployment.
+Starting with the release of Adobe Commerce 2.3.2, we will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
+This allows users to more easily identify unaddressed vulnerabilities in their deployment.
 You can learn more about CVE identifiers at CVE.

 PHP 7.3 is now deprecated.
 We do not recommend running Magento 2.3.7 with PHP 7.3.
 Merchants can run Magento 2.3.7 with PHP 7.3, but this configuration has not been tested.
 Adobe will continue to perform compatibility testing but not full functional testing with PHP 7.3.
 PHP 7.3 reaches end-of-life on December 6, 2021, and after that date, all deployments running PHP 7.3 will be vulnerable to security exploits.